saaqi/svelte-bootstrap-vite-starter/README.md

-# Svelte + Vite
+# Svelte + Vite + Bootstrap

 This template should help get you started developing with Svelte in Vite with bootstrap.

+> [!IMPORTANT]
-> **IMPORTANT:** For some reason, PostCSS removes all styling embedded in the `.svelte` files.
+>  For some reason, PostCSS removes all styling embedded in the `.svelte` files.
 Make sure to write all styling in separate CSS files and import them into the component.
 See the example in `src/components/Logos.svelte`.

 ## Recommended IDE Setup